 - Created an advanced performance fitting algorithm based on optimal launch conditions and spin robustness for any swing profile using measured or predicted club head orientations at impact.
 Algorithm allowed for club head center of mass optimization or inertial properties of whole club based on results from synergistic dynamic swing model simulations and analysis.
 Also developed a rigid body club head analysis routine based on Monte Carlo simulation methods incorporating player swing inputs, predicted and/or measured ball trajectories, and user weighting functions for desired ball flight to determine the most optimal club head parameters.

-- Developed Kalman filtering routines for improved estimation of dynamic 3D motion data for missing and noisy time history applications, specifically for motion capture and intertial measurement unit (IMU) data files.
+- Developed Kalman filtering routines for improved estimation of dynamic 3D motion data for missing and noisy time history applications, specifically for motion capture and IMU data files.

 - Conducted quantification of feel studies with a custom grip pressure design to investigate the golfer’s feedback function using the elastic and inertial properties of the club throughout the swing, sound characteristics at impact, and the shaft’s modal characteristics through impact.

-- Assisted in the management and technical direction of external research studies with a major European University’s Sports Technology Research Group aimed at better understanding golfer’s perceptions of feel, including vibration measurements at the grip and correlations with accelerations of the club head during the dynamic swing, investigation of new instrumentation for measuring dynamic human grip forces during the swing, and sound characteristics of club-ball impact.
+- Assisted in the management and technical direction of external research studies with a major European University’s Sports Technology Research Group aimed at better understanding golfer’s perceptions of feel.
+Analyzed vibration measurements at the grip and correlations with accelerations of the club head during the dynamic swing.
+Investigation of new instrumentation for measuring dynamic human grip forces during the swing.
+Also performed analysis on sound characteristics of club-ball impact.